EverythingSuckz/TG-FileStreamBot/README.md

 - `HOST` :  A Fully Qualified Domain Name if present or use your server IP. (eg. `https://example.com` or `http://14.1.154.2:8080`)

+- `HASH_LENGTH` : This is the custom hash length for generated URLs.
+The hash length must be greater than 5 and less than or equal to 32.
+The default value is 6.

 ## Contributing